Run-rate revenue turns recent revenue into a yearly estimate. It is a planning estimate, not a forecast or a guarantee.

 Run rate bridges the gap between where a company has been and where it is going.
 For PE firms, it determines valuation.
 A company with $4M trailing revenue but a $6M run rate deserves a different price than one with flat $4M revenue.

-Annual Run Rate = Recent Period Revenue x (12 / Number of Months in Period)Common Mistakes
+Annual Run Rate = Recent Period Revenue x (12 / Number of Months in Period)Using a single unusually strong month as the basis for run rate projections

 Ignoring seasonality when calculating run rate from a peak or trough period